trevorbaca/faberge/faberge/etc/processes.md

-FABERGÉ INVESTIGATIONS - STAGES
+FABERGÉ INVESTIGATIONS - PROCESSES

-[A]
+[A]:

     process of alternation over segment: first term is broken shell, second term is composite papers and kiln.

     first term: broken shell: fast tempo: vn, va, vc tremolo flautando descending from bridge. underneath tremolo and starting at same time is rapid exchange of single pitch in other players in preparation for oboe double-trill of broken shell. exchanged note is fluttertongue in piccolo and color trill in clarinet;
     oboe does not yet participate. tremolo flautando keeps interest in dynamic enveloping. tremolo flautando persists subito ppp at end of each stage as pedal to the following stage. at each pass through alternation note exchanged between piccolo and clarinet moves by stepwise motion.

     second term: papers and kiln: slower effective tempo: single, protracted stroke of sponge across bass drum head that accelerates exponentially at the end of most strokes and combines with very sparse lower-register harpsichord notes second term is a type of intercalation. tremolo flautando crescendos at end of every second term to resume dynamic presence of first term.

     process: alternation between two terms. at each successive occurence of second term, harpsichord density increases and register rises. material starts with very sparse feather beams that do not yet have the identity of feather beams. density increases to reveal identity of feather beams. then straight-valued rhythms interpolate to gradually replace feather beams. endpoint in run-away harpsichord in only the upper register of the instrument. global accelerandi and ritardandi inflect endpoint of material.

-[A1]
+[A1]:

     first term

-[A2]
+[A2]:

     second term

 [A3]
 first term